-The Tailored Supports are aimed at larger projects and companies (but are available to SMEs).
+The Tailored Grant Supports are aimed at larger projects and companies (but are available to SMEs).
 These grants support Energy Efficient Design, Renewable Heating projects and Community projects.
 They are aimed at projects that look to make several energy upgrades and are not in immediate need of an upfront grant.
 Each application is evaluated in detail, meaning your grant amount is specific to your planned measures.
 The grant is based on the investment your business makes, and all tailored supports are a percentage of your investment.
 A short summary of each one is provided below but, as always, full detail on these grants is available on the SEAI website and it is recommended that you read the full grant scheme rules if considering these supports.

-Tailored Grant Supports (Larger Projects) Energy Efficient Design To achieve Excellence in Energy Efficient Design (EXEED) Grants up of to €3,000,000 Agreed on a Case-by-Case Basis Renewable Heating Capex grant: Installation grant for commercial heat pump Up to 40% plus additional 30% for energy efficiency measures (heat recovery, ventilation, building fabric etc} 6-8 weeks for approval Operational tariff support: Operational tariff support for biomass and biogas heating systems NB: Due to EU State Aid Rules - temporary restriction Community Grants Multiple me asures supported, provided part of a broader community energy project Up to 30% grant 6-8 weeks for approval
+TAILORED GRANT SUPPORTS (Larger Projects) Energy Efficient Design To achieve Excellence in Energy Efficient Design (EXEED) Grants of up to €3,000,000 Agreed on a case-by-case basis Renewable Heating Capex Grant Installation grant for commercial heat pump Up to 40% pluse additional 30% for energy efficient measures (heat recovery, ventilation, building fabric etc.) 6-8 weeks for approval Operational Tariff support Operation tariff support for biomass and biogas heating systems NB: Due to EU State Aid Rules - temporary restriction Community Grants Multiple measu res supported, provided part of a broader community energy project Up to 30% grant 6-8 weeks for approval